lignumsystem/lignum-core/README.md

 + stl-voxelspace: VoxelSpace implementation
 + LEngine: L-system implementation
 + XMLTree: XML representation of the LIGNUM tree
-+ qt-workbench: The LignumWb GUI implementation
++ qt-workbench: The LignumWb GUI application

 These seven subprojects are used to build applications in The LIGNUM System.